Convert the string to a list of characters

 return sorted_string

 This modified function will sort the string in descending order, preserving the case of each character.
-For example, if you call sort_string('AbddcCSS')
+For example, if you call sort_string('AbddcCSS'), it will return 'SSddcCBA'.

 0 Comments